mikhailzubkovv/cryptogram_bot/README.md

-A Telegram bot for check an information about coin through Coinranking API *for correct app working, you need to use Postgresql
+A Telegram bot for check an information about coin through Coinranking API

 U need to use the next keys to work with bot (file ".env.template"):
 _TOKENS_: